Ivan Bogachev

 PREFACE

-In the fields of psychology and psychiatry, we are interested in the behavior, the actions, of intelligent structures.
+In the fields of psychology and psychiatry, we are interested in behavior of intelligent structures.
 The following model will be applied primarily to them, exploring the high level behavior of the most complex structure known to humanity.
 The human itself.

 STRUCTURAL PARTS & IMPULSES

-During the evolution, the four important structures within the human psyche had been acquired:
+During the evolution, four important structures within a human psyche had been acquired:

-1. Will to live.
-The mechanism to stop hostile processes.
+1. Will to live (to stop hostile processes).

-1. These structures start the processes, the basic impulses, that affect the behavior.
+1. These structures start processes, basic impulses, that guide our behavior.

-These impulses can be perceived as proactive and reactive.
-The collections of the impulses for every of the four structures are being split into two parts by this quality.
+Impulses can be perceived as proactive and reactive.
+Collections of impulses for every of the four structures are being split into two parts by this quality.
 They are opposite to each other.
 Mirrored to some degree.

-⇑ It would be important to notice that none of the words that I use as the names for the impulses were designed to be used in this context.
+⇑ It would be important to notice that none of the words that I'll use as the names for these impulses were designed to be used in this context.
 Most likely we'll need to fine-tune them many times until we grasp the right meanings.
+This is one of the side effects of having a symbolic world that's not equal to the language.

 WILL TO LIVE

-Will to live naturally creates the impulses related to diagnostics, defense, and the impulses related to the danger in general.
+Will to live naturally creates impulses related to diagnostics, defense, and danger in general.

 Proactive.
 Find the problem.
 Aim.
 Finish it:

 1. Diagnosing.
-Looking for the flaws in yourself and the environment.
-You need to find the problem first, in order to deal with it.
+Looking for the flaws in yourself and your environment.
+You need to find a problem first, in order to deal with it.

 2. Counterbalance.
-Creation and targeting of the process that goes against the destructive one.
+Creation and targeting of a process that goes against a destructive one.

 3. Reprisal.
-Complete destruction of the problem.
+Complete destruction of a problem.
 Not just stop it.
 Not just hurt it.
 But destroy.
 It is important to differentiate this from aggression.
-The process of reprisal has the precise target that is to be completely annihilated.
+The process of reprisal has a precise target that is to be completely annihilated.

 Reactive.
-The problems happen.
-What will you do about it?
+Problems happen.
+What will you do about that?

-1. Ignoring the problem.
+1. Ignoring a problem.
 Not producing any reaction.
 The problem may be resolved on its own.
 No need to spend your energy on it.

 2. Dread.
 Fear.
-Anticipation of the great danger.
-Not dealing with the problems, but waiting for them to happen.
+Anticipation of a great danger.
+Not dealing with problems, but waiting for them to happen.

 3. Reconstruction.
-Repairing the broken things.
+Repairing.
 Refueling.
 It is essential for survival to fix and fuel your boat.
 And yourself.

 MEMORY OF THE ENVIRONMENT

-Information about the events outside the structure, about the environment, will affect the behavior drastically, increasing its diversity.
+Information about events outside will affect structures' behavior drastically, increasing its diversity.

-Memories related to the reactions of the environment to your actions:
+Memories related to reactions of the environment to your actions:

-1. The environment is indifferent to the actions.
-Actions seem to not produce the expected consequences.
+1. The environment is indifferent to your actions.
+Actions seem to not produce expected consequences.

 2. The environment is resistant.
-It stops the actions.
+It stops your actions.
 It may not be hostile, but it does not allow you to act.

-3. The environment is full of energy and opportunities for the actions.
-The environment helps to act.
+3. The environment is full of energy and opportunities.
+It helps you to act.

-Memories, related to the actions of the environment, that require your reactions:
+Memories, related to states of the environment, that require your reactions:

 1. The environment is dangerous.
 It requires some reactions.

 2. The environment is safe.
-It naturally leads to the different reactions.
+It naturally requires different reactions.

 3. The environment gives the gifts.
 You can take them.